united-manufacturing-hub/benthos-umh/README.md

   processors:
     - tag_processor:
         defaults: |

           # Set default location hierarchy and datacontract
+          #this could also mean that these are 6 different locations and not just 1 with different levels
           msg.meta.location0 = "enterprise";
           msg.meta.location1 = "plant1";
           msg.meta.location2 = "machiningArea";